A49 road: Herefordshire

 The road enters Herefordshire.
 The 1 mi £1.4 million Brimfield Bypass opened in March 1983.
 South of Ashton the road passes through the Capability Brown parkland of Berrington Hall.
 The 4 mi £9m Leominster Bypass opened in November 1988.
 At the southern end of the Leominster Bypass the A49 passes the Cadbury's Marlbrook chocolate factory.
-Shortly after, the A417 route to Gloucester begins at a junction shortly before the A49 makes its way up Dinmore hill past Queenswood Country Park.
+Shortly after, the A417 route to Gloucester begins at a junction shortly before the A49 makes its way up Dinmore Hill past Queen's Wood Country Park.
 The south bound carriageway is 2-lane up the hill and the north bound carriageway is 2-lane heading up the other side of the hill.
 This can be a common section for accidents and skid-offs.

 The road then swings towards Wellington with a short section of dual-carriageway.
 The A49 then reaches Hereford, the only major destination on the road without a bypass.
 The road passes right through the city centre, causing serious congestion on both the north and south sides of the River Wye.
-The dual-carriageway Greyfrairs bridge over the Wye opened in 1967.
+The dual-carriageway Greyfriars bridge over the Wye opened in 1967.
 The A49 meets the A438 at the Edgar Street Roundabout.
 The road then swings south-eastwards out of Hereford, meeting the A465 at the Belmont Roundabout.
 At Ross-on-Wye the road ends, joining the A40 and B4260 at the Wilton Roundabout.